Joe Cuba: Musical career

-In 1950, when he was 19 years old, he played for Joe Panama and also for a group called La Alfarona X. The group soon disbanded and Cuba enrolled in college to study law.
+In 1950, when he was 19 years old, he played for Joe Panama and also for a group called La Alfarona X. The group soon disbanded and Calderón enrolled in college to study law.
 While at college he attended a concert in which Tito Puente performed "Abaniquito".
 He went up to Puente and introduced himself as a student and fan, and soon they developed what was to become a lifetime friendship.
-This event motivated Cuba to organize his own band.
+This event motivated Calderón to organize his own band.
 In 1954, his agent recommended that he change the band's name from the José Calderón Sextet to the Joe Cuba Sextet, and the newly named Joe Cuba Sextet made their debut at the Stardust Ballroom.

-In 1962, after recording three albums for Mardi Gras Records, Cuba recorded his first album with the Joe Cuba Sextet called Steppin' Out featuring the hit "To Be With You", featuring the vocals of Cheo Feliciano and Jimmy Sabater Sr. The band became popular in the New York Latin community.
+In 1962, after recording three albums for Mardi-Gras Records, Cuba recorded his first album with the Sextet called Steppin' Out including the hit "To Be With You", featuring the vocals of Cheo Feliciano and Jimmy Sabater The band became popular in the New York Latin community.
 The lyrics to Cuba's music used a mixture of Spanish and English, becoming an important part of the Nuyorican Movement.

-In 1965, the Sextet got their first crossover hit with the Latin and soul fusion of "El Pito (I'll Never Go Back to Georgia)".
+In 1965, the Sextet got their first crossover hit with the Latin and soul music fusion of "El Pito (I'll Never Go Back to Georgia)".
 The "I'll Never Go Back to Georgia" chant was taken from Dizzy Gillespie's intro to the seminal Afro-Cuban tune "Manteca."
 Sabater later revealed that "None of us had ever been to Georgia."

 Along with fellow Nuyorican artists such as Ray Barretto and Richie Ray, Cuba was at the forefront of the developing Latin soul sound in New York, merging American R&B styles with Afro-Cuban instrumentation.
 Cuba was one of the key architects behind the emerging Latin boogaloo sound, which became a popular and influential Latin style in the latter half of the 1960s.
 In 1966, his band scored a hit on the United States Billboard Hot 100 with the song "Bang!
 Bang!".
 The record peaked at No. 63 on the Hot 100, and No. 21 on the R&B chart.
 The follow-up, "Oh Yeah", peaked at No. 62 on the Hot 100.